Before we all get used to writing 2019, I would like to take a look back on the past year – what went well, and what can we expect from the new year?

 We see similar tendencies pretty much all over the line, and I believe this is clear evidence that the readers have fully embraced the ePaper format.

-Granted, the digital readers can be demanding, but that should be considered as something positive.
+Granted, the digital readers can be demanding, but the key is to turn this into something positive.
 If you’re able to fulfil their needs, they will stay loyal to your brand and your product.
 The readers want to be updated with ongoing news, video, audio in terms of podcasts and narrated articles, interactive content etc. In addition, we see the media houses gather supplementary types of content such as advertorials, newspaper archives, and digital-only evening editions – giving the readers a good reason for taking the ePaper apps into use multiple times a day.

 This corresponds perfectly with our objective to create platforms where the readers – irrespective of time and place – can be served with the media companies’ content.
 In 2018, the average ePaper user spent 26.5 minutes reading on a daily basis – placing ePaper apps right up there among those apps we all want to measure ourselves against such as Facebook, Instagram and YouTube.